erikaduan/aws_notes/chapters/sagemaker_introduction.md

 # Introduction to SageMaker
 Step 1:

-# Create domain
+# Create notebook instance

-# Create user profile
+To create a notebook instance S3 bucket: